reeseglasscock/find-doctor/README.md

 ## User Stories

-* as a user I can enter my birthday and find my current age.
-* as a user I can enter a planet from the selection of Mercury, Mars, Jupiter, Venus, or Earth, and find out how old I would be in years on those planets.
+* as a user I can enter a name for a doctor I want to find and have a list of max 10 doctors appear.
-* as a user I can find out my life expectancy based on different variables and calculations and get a return statement of how much time I have left to live or how many years I have surpassed my life expectancy.
+* as a user I can enter a symptom I may have and get a list of max 10 doctors in the area.

 ## Authors